-187. The respondent may make representations to the President about the \$22(2), r37(1) suitability of any of those who are to be appointed to the tribunal.
+181. The respondent may make representations to the President about the suitability of any of those who are to be appointed to the tribunal.
 If the President considers there is any substance in the respondent's representations suggesting that a particular person is not suitable, the r37(2) President should appoint another person instead.

-- 188. The President may at any stage invite the respondent to make representations about the suitability of two proposed reserve members of the tribunal, one ordained and one lay, whom the President would appoint as appropriate in the event that a previously selected tribunal member were unable to hear the complaint. - 189.
-When members of the tribunal are selected for appointment to hear a complaint they should be given a list of the names and addresses of the complainant, the respondent and all witnesses.
+- 182. When members of the tribunal are selected for appointment to hear a complaint they should be given a list of the names and addresses of the complainant, the respondent and all witnesses.
 Any person selected should be invited to state if they know any of those on the list and, if so, to give details of how they know them.
-The President may then direct the replacement of anyone who in the President's view may not appear to be impartial.

-190. Under no circumstances should members of the tribunal carry out any private enquiries of their own concerning the complaint or discuss it with anyone else.
+The President may then direct the replacement of anyone who in the President's view may not appear to be impartial. - 183.
+Under no circumstances should members of the tribunal carry out any private enquiries of their own concerning the complaint or discuss it with anyone else.
 Furthermore, they should take care to avoid receiving any information or comments from the media or other sources about a case in which they are involved.